Machine learning in Python with scikit-learn

 This hands-on workshop will provide you with the basics of machine learning using Python.

 Machine learning is the field devoted to methods and algorithms that ‘learn’ from data.
 It can be applied to a vast range of different domains, from linguistics to physics and from medical imaging to history.

 This workshop covers the basics of machine learning in a practical and hands-on manner, so that upon completion, you will be able to train your first machine learning models and understand what next steps to take to improve them.

-We start with data exploration so that it is suitable for machine learning.
+We start with data exploration and prepare the data so that it is suitable for machine learning.
 Then we learn how to train a model on the data using scikit-learn.
-We learn how to select the best model from the trained models and how to use different machine learning models (like linear regression, logistic regression, decision tree and support vector machine), and discuss some of the best practices when starting your own machine learning project.
+We learn how to select the best model from the trained models and how to use different machine learning models (like linear regression, logistic regression, and decision tree models).
+Finally, we discuss some of the best practices when starting your own machine learning project.

 The course aims to be accessible without a strong technical background.

 - You have basic knowledge of Python programming: defining variables, writing functions, importing modules.
 Some prior experience with the NumPy, pandas and Matplotlib libraries is recommended but not required.

 - You want to learn how to setup a full machine learning pipeline in Python for various machine learning tasks.

 - You want to get an intuition of basic machine learning concepts, such as train-test data splits, model training and evaluation, different machine learning algorithms, overfitting/underfitting, bias-variance trade-off.